 The Leslie Boosey Award was set up by the Royal Philharmonic Society and the Performing Rights Society in memory of music publisher Leslie Boosey (1887-1979).
 It is awarded every two years.
 The award is primarily given to those who work ‘back stage’.
 Programmers, publishers, broadcasters, administrators, educationalists and representatives from the recording industry have all received the award since it inception in 1980, with recipients including Amelia Freedman, Bill Colleran, Colin Matthews, Gillian Moore, Stephen and Jackie Newbould, Sally Groves and most recently NMC Recordings.

-This award, a bronze eagle by sculptor Elisabeth Frink, will be presented on stage by RPS Chairman, John Gilhooly, at a concert given by Birmingham Contemporary Music Group which focuses on the music of Thomas Adès.
-Wigmore Hall on Saturday 25 March at 7.30pm.
+This award, a bronze eagle by sculptor Elisabeth Frink, was presented on stage by RPS Chairman, John Gilhooly, with composer Thomas Ades, at a concert given by Birmingham Contemporary Music Group at the Wigmore Hall on Saturday 25 March at 7.30pm.